erroronline1/caro/readme.md

 Data will be presented as constructed within the custom interface-class-method.

 ### Past orders
 The CARO App stores orders for a relatively short time by default unless orders are archived.
-The ERP-interface is prepared to access orders per request, per patient.
+The ERP-interface is prepared to access orders per request, per customer as comission.
 If available you can decide to narrow things down by date and make use of filter functions.
 Displayed orders are presented as links, that refer to a new order and prepared search for the selected product.

 ### ERP stock list imports
-If available and tidy the product database of the CARO App can be populated directly from the ERP data.
+If available and tidy, the product database of the CARO App can be populated directly from the ERP data.
 This has the advantage of improved matching of products between the CARO App products and order data updates as well as most likely reducing the database size and speeding up any request.

 ### Custom database dumps
 Your custom ERP-interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
 If this is provided a menu item will show up within the [Tools](#tools).